Critical mineral tax credits: What tax buyers need to know (updated 2026)

 View all blogs

 Critical minerals tax credits are transferable §45X advanced manufacturing production tax credit (PTC) generated by companies that extract or process eligible critical minerals in the United States.
-For tax credit buyers, these credits can offer attractive pricing, large transaction volumes, and relatively straightforward diligence compared to some other transferable tax credit opportunities.
+For tax credit buyers, these credits can offer attractive pricing and large transaction volumes compared to some other transferable tax credit opportunities.

 Congress made critical minerals eligible for the §45X PTC to encourage domestic production of critical minerals that are essential to energy technologies, advanced manufacturing, and national security.
 Because the United States remains heavily dependent on foreign supply chains for many critical minerals, the credit is designed to incentivize domestic extraction, processing, and refining capacity.

-• The §45X eligible-mineral list is established in statute and includes lithium, cobalt, graphite, nickel, manganese, aluminum, and rare earths, among others.
-Metallurgical coal also qualifies, at 2.5% of production cost.
+- The §45X eligible-mineral list is established in statute and covers 60 minerals, including lithium, cobalt, graphite, nickel, manganese, aluminum, and rare earths, among others.
+Metallurgical coal also qualifies following passage of the One Big Beautiful Bill (OBBB).

-• §45X is a production tax credit with no recapture risk to buyers, which contributes to its strong pricing in the transferable tax credit market.
+- Section 45X is a production tax credit with no recapture risk, which contributes to its strong pricing in the transferable tax credit market.

 What are critical minerals?